andhapp/textrazor/README.md

 # TextRazor

-TODO: Write a gem description
+This is a gem wrapper for TextRazor REST API reference.

 ## Installation